 A. 3 months.

 Q. What information must a person in charge of a dog supply to an Animal Control Officer on request (Sections 19 & 19a Dog Control Act 1996)

 A. Name, date of birth, address, gender & description of the dog.

 Q. When can a dog be walked off a leash in a public place?
 (Bylaws)

 A. In a designated off-lead exercise area and in a rural area as prescribed in the HDC district plan.

 Q. What are the requirements on barking dogs (Section 55 Dog Control Act 1996)

-A. Dogs are not allowed to bark in a loud and persistent manner.
+A. Dogs are not allowed to bark in a loud and persistent manner, creating a nuisance.

-Q. When must a person in charge of a dog carry a leash?
+Q. When must a person in charge of a dog have a leash?
 (Section 54A Dog Control Act 1996)

-A. At all times when not being walked on a leash.
+A. At all times in a public area.